triptease/docs/cross-domain-analytics.md

 We frequently see many URLs that contain a visitor ID being freely shared, thereby incorrectly identifying different users as one.
-Also, as single page application becomes more common, we have observed that websites often strip the query parameters before they can be read by your analytics scripts.
-This leads to more inaccurate analytics and reports.
+Also, as single page application becomes more common, we have observed that websites often strip the query parameters before they can be read by your analytics scripts again leading to inaccurate analytics and reports.

 ### How can I turn on cross domain analytics for my hotel?